National Native American Veterans Memorial

 The Smithsonian’s National Museum of the American Indian (NMAI) has been charged by Congress with establishing a National Native American Veterans Memorial, to give “all Americans the opportunity to learn of the proud and courageous tradition of service of Native Americans in the Armed Forces of the United States.”

-The Honorable Ben Nighthorse Campbell (Northern Cheyenne) and Chickasaw Nation Lieutenant Governor Jefferson Keel are leading an advisory committee of tribal leaders and veterans representing the geographic diversity of Indian Country and the various branches of the Armed Forces.
-The committee will assist with outreach to Native American nations and tribes and their veterans and advise on plans for the memorial.
+The Honorable Ben Nighthorse Campbell (Northern Cheyenne) and Chickasaw Nation Lieutenant Governor Jefferson Keel are leading an advisory committee of tribal leaders and veterans representing the geographic diversity of Native America and the various branches of the Armed Forces.
+The committee is assisting with outreach to Native American nations and tribes and their veterans and advising on plans for the memorial.

-Throughout 2016, the advisory committee and the museum will conduct community consultations to seek input and support for the memorial.
-Regional events will bring together tribal leaders, Native veterans, and community members to gather their insights and advice.
+The advisory committee and the museum are conducting community consultations to seek input and support for the memorial.
+Regional events bring together tribal leaders, Native veterans, and community members to gather their insights and advice.

-A traveling banner exhibition, Patriot Nations: Native Americans in Our Nation’s Armed Forces, will tell the stories of American Indian veterans as well as the museum’s plans to build the memorial.
-The exhibition, made possible with support from the San Manuel Band of Mission Indians, will travel to tribal centers, museums, and libraries beginning in late fall of 2016.
+A traveling banner exhibition, Patriot Nations: Native Americans in Our Nation’s Armed Forces, tells the stories of American Indian veterans as well as the museum’s plans to build the memorial.
+This exhibition, made possible with support from the San Manuel Band of Mission Indians, is traveling to tribal centers, museums, and libraries.

 A design for the memorial will be selected by a juried competition.
 The National Native American Veterans Memorial will be located prominently on the NMAI’s grounds on the National Mall, between the Smithsonian’s National Air and Space Museum and the U.S. Capitol, and will honor the immense contributions and patriotism of Native Americans in the U.S. Armed Forces.

-In 2016 and 2017, the advisory committee and NMAI will hold consultations in each of the twelve NCAI regions of the country to discuss plans for the memorial.
+The advisory committee and NMAI will continue to hold consultations in each of the twelve NCAI regions of the country through June 2017 to discuss plans for the memorial.
 The schedule below will be updated as additional consultations are confirmed.